 ERA - Embedded remote access.
-ERA allows you to perform remote, or "out-of-band," server management on your network server using a remote access controller.
+ERA allows you to perform remote, or "out-of-band," server management on your network server using a remote access controller expansion bus - Your system contains an expansion bus that allows the processor to communicate with controllers for peripherals, such as NICs.